Choose a program nationally recognized for its cost-value and quality. But don't just take our word for it!

 For teacher education, Northwestern is best

-Northwestern College’s education department is one of only 4 in Iowa accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is also fully accredited by the Higher Learning Commission and National Council for Accreditation of Teacher Education (NCATE).
+Northwestern College’s education department is one of only 4 in Iowa accredited by the Council for the Accreditation of Educator Preparation (CAEP), formerly National Council for Accreditation of Teacher Education (NCATE), and is also fully accredited by the Higher Learning Commission.
 Our program is widely respected for our distinctive, student-centered “teacher as servant” philosophy and the innovative, inspiring teaching done by our professors and graduates.

 Amanda Winslow balances a busy life between working as an early childhood consultant for the Iowa Department of Education, serving as a member of the Early Childhood Iowa state technical assistance team, and parenting triplets.
 And thanks to the affordability and flexibility of Northwestern’s online graduate school, she’s also on her way to earning an M.Ed.
 Read Amanda’s story